NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Only for gradients do we need this check because it uses r_length which if zero will cause a divide by zero nan for normalization of the r vector to form the gradient direction.
 Pressure calc should not eval over self particles $pt_i \neq pt_j$ so there is no need to check within the kernel func, these checks ideally should be assumed within the kernel function itself and handled externally before passing the r vector (ie that the r vector will never be 0 as the eval forces/pressure neighbour loop excludes self particle).
 Regardless this issue was not related to the acceleration grid, it was due to me adding the same r vector check to all kernel functions without remembering that density also evals over $Pt_i == Pt_j$.

+Ok with the IDs sorted and the kernel fix (so poly6 doesn't return 0 when r_sqr is 0) and the cell_ext corrected, the spatial acceleration grid is working well.
+Cell size is fixed to kernel_radius $h$ as recommended in paper.
+I will also be default kernel_radius $h$ to 2*particle_spacing.

+##### Drawing Grid :

+Want to draw the grid for debug sake (and to show the implementation) but will come back to this later.

 ____

 #### Fluid Solver